-By design, a band heater will provide a lot of heat in one, centralized location of the drum, bucket, or barrel, and that is not good.
-The extreme heat causes burnt and overheated product while leaving the rest of the container unheated and unprotected.
-This makes it virtually impossible to uniformly heat your container and maintain optimal temperature.
+By design, a band heater will provide a lot of heat in one, centralized location of the drum, bucket, or barrel.
+This extreme, uneven heat causes burnt and overheated product while leaving the rest of the container unheated and unprotected.
+This makes it virtually impossible to uniformly heat containers and maintain optimal temperature.

-Heating blanket-type drum heaters are also more efficient at heating than a band heater.
-The data below details the results of a comparison test between a 720 watt blanket-type drum heater and a 1200 watt 4” silicone band heater.
+Blanket-style heaters are more efficient at heating than band heater.
+Let’s take a quick look at a comparison test between a 720 watt blanket-type drum heater and a 1200 watt 4” silicone band heater.
 Each heater was used to heat a 55 gallon barrel filled to capacity with water.
-Beginning temperature prior to heating was 32 degrees F.
+The temperature of the water prior to heating was 32 degrees F.